 Bold outcomes require bold moves.
 Could it be the case that there is too much respect for business leaders’ knowledge for their teams to feel comfortable offering radical alternative views?
 Almost every successful innovation or breakthrough is a result of a departure from the norm.

-What does a bold organisation look like?
+a bold organisation look like?

 If businesses are truly striving for the next-level approach, these are the outcomes to aim for, with suggestions for how to achieve them:

 * Leadership that steps forward with a bolder vision, deliberately communicating to both the market and shareholders that the new risk is not pursuing radical growth.